How You Can Help On International Day Of The Girl

 Girls Not Brides

 Too many girls are forced into unwanted marriages each year, all while they're still children.
-Girls Not Brides is a global partnership of more than 1,000 organizations that are committed to ending child marriage and enabling girls to fulfill their potential beyond being married.
-Members help to bring more global attention to the issue of child marriage, and call for laws, policies and programs that will make a difference for girls around the globe.
+Girls Not Brides is a global partnership of more than 1,000 organisations that are committed to ending child marriage and enabling girls to fulfil their potential beyond being married.
+Members help to bring more global attention to the issue of child marriage, and call for laws, policies and programmes that will make a difference for girls around the globe.
 Find out more about becoming a member and donate to members' projects here.

 Equality Now